-I’ve requested a Midterm Chat almost every semester I’ve taught as ISU.
+I’ve requested a Midterm Chat almost every semester I’ve taught at ISU.
+[Here’s a full description of the process and what I’ve learned from doing it.]
 Since the chats take place about 5-9 weeks into the semester, I’m able to make changes to my courses with enough time in the semester left to see results in the students’ learning experiences (and likely in their evals).
 I’m perpetually asking my students if they have any questions or concerns about our content and assignments.
 With the Midterm Chat, I’m able to guarantee at least a portion of my students will actually speak up about what’s working or not working for them before we reach the point of no return.
 [I also include a student self-assessment during week one of the semester when teaching a course I’ve never taught before.]

 If you haven’t already, check if your campus has a CTLT and find out if they offer a Midterm Chat or something similar to it.
 If they don’t, I’d suggest submitting a request that they look into adding the resource ASAP.
 Or, you can create your own using this video as a guide.

 These ten teaching tips above are all based on my personal experiences as a student and instructor of English courses.
 They won’t work for everyone.
 Nevertheless, while course designs differ heavily from course to course, major to major, class size to class size, I definitely think incorporating at least a few of these tips into your teaching this year can help improve your semester experience (and the experiences of your students).
 For further tips, check out my other blog posts and my YouTube channel.
 Or, find books like this one to help plan your first semester of courses.

 Comment Below: Which of these tips do you already use and which are you going to incorporate into your courses?
 Feel free to offer your own tips, as well!